Tomcat88/lift_records/README.md

     $ java -jar lift_records-0.1.0-standalone.jar [args]

-The tool accepts a list of parameter which has to be composed in the following manners:
+args must be composed in one of the following manners:
-    1. add "exercise name" <number_of_set>x<number_of_reps> weight.
+    - add "exercise name" <number_of_set>x<number_of_reps> weight.
 The tool adds a new record to the exercise.
 Also if weight is greater than the last max weight recorded the tools updates set a new max weight.
-    2. max "exercise name" <number_of_set>x<number_of_reps>.
+    - max "exercise name" <number_of_set>x<number_of_reps>.
 The tool shows in the terminal the current max weight recorded for the exercise, sets and reps.
-    3. story "exercise name" <number_of_set>x<number_of_reps>.
+    - story "exercise name" <number_of_set>x<number_of_reps>.
 The tool shows in the terminal all the record stored in the db for the exercise, sets and reps.

 ## License